vexanium/DApps/dbrowser-int/README.md

 # DApp Browser Integrated
-Integrate your app to dapp browser for compability with VexWalletAndroid.
+Integrate your app to dapp browser for compability with VexWallet Android.
+> You need to put your codes online in order to test it out in dapp browser on your android device.
+> Don't worry, this's still compatible perfectly with VexWallet Windows/MacOS.

 1. Include the Core Javascripts
 Include them inside the ```head``` tag